akihoo/ABAQUS_periodic_boundary_condition_generator/README.md

 * python >= 3.7
 * PySimpleGui <https://pysimplegui.readthedocs.io/en/latest/>

+## Features
+* includes adding strain as displacement of dummy node.

 ## Usage
-Should be used top to down step-by-step.
+* Should be used top to down step-by-step.
+* Surfaces should be defined on part as node sets.

 ## Screenshot